Bahrain F1 to run without fans due to virus as markets fall - WHIZ News

 Meanwhile Sunday, stock markets across the Mideast suffered sharp drops.

 Hardest-hit was Boursa Kuwait, which saw shares fall more than 10%.
+The losses triggered an automatic shutdown of the Kuwaiti stock market, its second in recent days.

-The Dubai Financial Market saw stocks drop by 7.5% in a steep selloff.
-The Abu Dhabi Securities Exchange dropped by over 5%.
+The Dubai Financial Market closed down 7.87%.
+The Abu Dhabi Securities Exchange fell 5.37%.

-Saudi Arabia’s Tadawul stock exchange fell over 7% as the market opened, with its marquee Saudi Aramco stock falling below its initial public offering price for the first time.
+Saudi Arabia’s Tadawul stock exchange fell over 8% in active trading, with its marquee Saudi Aramco stock falling below its initial public offering price for the first time.
 The state-run Saudi Arabian Oil Co. offered a sliver of its value to investors on the market in December.

-The Egyptian stock market’s benchmark index, the EGX 30, fell over 3% as it opened.
+The Egyptian stock market’s benchmark index, the EGX 30, fell nearly 4%.

 OPEC and key ally Russia failed to agree on a cut to oil production Friday.
 That saw crude oil prices, the bedrock commodity of the Mideast, drop.
 Benchmark Brent crude sold Sunday for around $45 a barrel, down some 11% from the year prior.